elevenlabs/elevenlabs-python/API.md

 </details>

-### Models
+### `Models`

 The `Models` API is used to get a list of all available models for the authenticated user.
 The `Model` contains all the info for a model, and can be passed to the `generate` function as the `model` argument to select the model.
+Note that you must set an API key to use this object.

 ```py
 from elevenlabs.api import Models